shanetrimbur/quantum-tokenization/README.md

 # Quantum Tokenization and Compression

 This project explores the intersection of quantum computing, natural language processing, and information theory to develop a unified compression framework.
-By mapping classical tokens onto quantum states, we aim to achieve more efficient data representation and compression.
+By mapping classical tokens onto quantum states, I aim to achieve more efficient data representation and compression.

 ## 📊 Visualizations

 ### Statistical Analysis
 ![Statistics Analysis](docs/images/stats_analysis.png)

-This visualization provides key insights into our tokenization and compression performance:
+This visualization provides key insights into tokenization and compression performance:
 - **Token Distribution**: Shows the long-tailed distribution characteristic of natural language, where certain tokens (like common letters "t", "e", "i") appear more frequently
-- **Compression Efficiency**: Demonstrates that our quantum-based compression achieves higher efficiency with fewer tokens compared to classical methods
+- **Compression Efficiency**: Demonstrates that quantum-based compression achieves higher efficiency with fewer tokens compared to classical methods
 - **Frequency Analysis**: Reveals how quantum tokenization redistributes token weights, suggesting a form of quantum entropy minimization

 ### Bloch Sphere Token Representation